 The stems that sprout from the roots, also called suckers, not only detract from weeping cherry's single-trunked growth habit, but also fail to create a weeping form if left to mature.
 This growth is representative of the rootstock plant, which has upright growth.
-Cut any suckers that sprout to the ground using handheld pruning shears or long-handled lopping pruners.
-Before making any cuts, sanitize the blades by wiping them with 70 percent alcohol or ethanol to help prevent any potential diseases from invading the cut surfaces.
+When you start to see these sucker stems on your weeping cherry tree, it's time to prune.
+Here's how:

 Pruning to Thin the Crown

 The crown of a weeping cherry, which is the mass of cascading branches at the top of the tree, may have a tendency to become thick and tangled as the plant matures.
-This heavy top growth can place an inordinate amount of weight onto the single trunk, particularly on windy days or during wintry periods that bring a buildup of snow or ice on the branches.
-By thinning the crown, you'll help lighten the load on the tree from too many top-heavy branches.
+This heavy top-growth can place too much weight on the single trunk, particularly on windy days or during wintry periods that bring a buildup of snow or ice on the branches.
+When you see the crown of your weeping cherry tree getting too heavy, it's time to prune.

 The best time of year for this type of pruning is when the weeping cherry is dormant — during late fall or winter — when there are no leaves on the tree.
 Here's how:

 - First, trim any branches that are dragging the ground.
 You may want to trim them at least 24 inches off the ground to keep the tree looking tidy and to clear plenty of room for air to circulate beneath the tree.

 - To help maintain the tree's weeping form and loosen the interior, prune back any branches that are growing straight up, and then remove any growth that crosses or rubs against other branches.